curated-intel/Ukraine-Cyber-Operations/README.md

 - 2022-03-06
   - Additional [Miscellaneous Resources](https://github.com/curated-intel/Ukraine-Cyber-Operations#miscellaneous-resources) for understanding the Ukraine-conflict (h/t UT CREEES)
 - 2022-03-07
-  - Additional threat reports have been added
+  - Additional Threat Reports have been added
   - Additional IOCs have been added
 - 2022-03-08
-  - Additional threat reports have been added
+  - Additional Threat Reports have been added
   - Additional IOCs have been added
+- 2022-03-09
+  - Additional Threat Reports have been added
+  - Additional YARA rules have been added

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |